sumithchowdary123/cursor-ai-setup-portfolio/research/youtube-transcripts/ai-search-ranking-factor.md

 This content represents a shift from traditional SEO to **AI-driven visibility optimization**.
 It highlights that influence across trusted sources matters more than direct rankings, making brand presence and authority the key success factors.

 ---

-## Source Note
+## Source
-This structured summary is based on transcript analysis and interpretation of the video content. :contentReference[oaicite:0]{index=0}
+Video content analyzed and structured for research purposes.